waltligon/orangefs/doc/pvfs2-quickstart.md

 in which a single machine acts as both the client and server for all PVFS2 operations.
 It assumes that you have completed the above sections on building and installation already.
-The hostname of the example machine is "testhost" and will be referenced as such in the following examples.
+The hostname of the example machine is “testhost” and will be referenced as such in the following examples.

 IMPORTANT: if you intend to use the provided rc scripts to handle startup and shutdown of the PVFS2 server, then you must specify a valid hostname as reported by the `hostname` command line tool in the configuration.
-For this reason, we recommend that you *not* use "localhost" as the hostname of your server, even if you intend to only test one machine.
+For this reason, we recommend that you *not* use “localhost” as the hostname of your server, even if you intend to only test one machine.
 We will store all PVFS2 data in /pvfs2-storage-space.
 /mnt/pvfs2 will serve as the mount point for the file system.
 For more details about the purpose of these directories please see the PVFS2